Vitamin A deficiency: migrant health guide

-The main cause of vitamin A deficiency globally is a diet that is chronically deficient in the vitamin.
-Conditions associated with chronic diarrhoea can also reduce vitamin A absorption.
-Furthermore, chronic or repeated infections can deplete physiological supplies.
+The main cause of vitamin A deficiency globally is a diet that is chronically deficient in vitamin A. This deficit is exacerbated by high rates of infection especially diarrhoea can also reduce vitamin A absorption and repeated infections can deplete physiological supplies which becomes most apparent at stages of high nutritional demand such as early childhood, lactation and pregnancy.
 These factors may co-exist in people who are socio-economically disadvantaged.

-Vitamin A is an essential nutrient needed in small amounts.
-0.7mg a day for men, 0.6mg a day for women ensures:
+Vitamin A is an essential nutrient needed in small amounts for:

 - normal functioning of the visual system

-- maintenance of cell function for growth and development, epithelial integrity (skin and mucous membranes), red blood cell production, immunity and reproduction
+- maintenance of cell function for growth and development

 Some research suggests that having more than an average of 1.5mg per day of vitamin A over many years may affect bone health and make them more likely to fracture as people get older.